 • 20 Women will gain capacity building in the recycling and craft valorization of plastic

 • 15 secondary schools and a university will link to the environmental education program

 • The volunteering and internship program will allow work with more than 30 students and youths who will be trained and receive capacity building for at least six months

-• The online sensitisation and newsletter will allow us to teach and sensitise more than 1 000 000 followers
+• The online sensitization and newsletter will allow us to teach and sensitize more than 1 000 000 followers

 • A monthly report of activities and annual report will evaluate and record the goals reached by the end of the project.